chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

   No vulnerable packages detected
 ```

+> Note: Version `1.21.5` was the current version of the Node Image at the time of this writing.
+It may have accumulated CVEs since this guide was published.

 You can go a step further by comparing these two images directly with the `chainctl images diff` command, as in this example.

 ```sh